-I’m talking those kind of tiny things to give your home some summer lovin’!
+I’m talking those kinds of tiny things to give your home some summer lovin’.

 1. Add green plants and summer flowers.

-In the kitchen, I have a big outdoor rustic garden pot filled with white hydrangeas and airy greenery as the island centerpiece.
-And a simple sprig of green fern in a big wine jug on the kitchen table.
+In the kitchen, a large outdoor rustic garden pot filled with white hydrangeas and airy greenery is the island centerpiece.
+And on the dining table is a simple sprig of green fern in a big wine jug.

-I used all greenery and no flowers in the family room, mostly in the form of ferns.
-Here’s one in my coffee table vignette:
+I used all greenery and no flowers in the family room, and mostly in the form of ferns.
+Here’s one tucked into my coffee table vignette:

-And some magnolia branches on the fireplace mantel.
-And another fern and little green tropical plant in the built-ins.
+And some magnolia branches sit on the fireplace mantel.
+One more fern plus a little green tropical plant peek out from the built-ins.

-The dining room sideboard holds a pedestal bowl filled with orchids and airy, light ferns.
+The dining room sideboard holds a pedestal bowl filled with faux orchids from Ikea and more airy, light ferns.

 And over in the living room, my large DIY moss bowl on the coffee table brings in the green in a cleaner, more modern way.

-All of my plants here are faux, but when the mood strikes, I bring in a fresh potted plant or cut some flowers from the yard and plop them in a vase for briefer periods during the summer!
+All of my plants here are faux, but when the mood strikes, I bring in a potted plant or cut some fresh flowers from the yard and plop them into a vase in here.

 2. Keep tones light and white.

-Because I like my rooms to be full of light year round, I tend to use a lot of light colored accessories already.
-Plus I have to balance a dark slate floor in the family room and kitchen and dark furniture.
+Because I like my rooms to be full of light year round, I tend to use a lot of light colored accessories already because I have to balance out a dark slate floor in the family room and kitchen, and dark furniture.

 Nature is at its brightest during the summer.
-So once you’ve lightened things up to bring the sunshine in, try some pops of bright, happy color!
-It’s the perfect time to inject a little color, especially if you usually stick to neutrals.
-Try adding a dash of fun with vibrant pink, yellow, orange, blue, or green.
+So once you’ve lightened things up to bring the sunshine in, try a pop of happy color in a bright shade!
+It’s the perfect time to inject a little liveliness, especially if you usually stick to neutrals.
+Try adding a dash of fun with vibrant colors in pink, yellow, orange, blue, or green.

-I stayed with a neutral color palette in the family room, but in the formals I used one of my favorite color combinations this summer.
-I keep the backdrop for these rooms neutral so that I can easily change the color palette with just a few accessories.
-The color scheme changed instantly for summer with pillows and accents in the colors of green grass, blue skies, and white fluffy clouds!
+I stayed with a neutral color palette in the family room, but in the formals, I used one of my favorite color combinations this summer.
+The color scheme changed instantly with pillows and accents in the colors of green grass, blue skies, and white fluffy clouds.

-I’m swooning over this crewel throw pillow that brought in all of the colors!
-I bought two and displayed the two different sides because I love them both…the green side shows in the Bergere chair.
-I also brought in the green with these lattice pillows and the oversize green velvet pillow covers that were an Amazon bargain!
+I’m swooning over this crewel throw pillow that brought in all of the colors.
+I bought two and displayed the two different sides because I love them both.
+The green side is there in the Bergere chair.

-Other than pillows, I brought in the blue with a temple jar on the mantel and my mother-in-law’s heirloom blue and white elephants.
+Other than with pillows, I added blue with a temple jar on the mantel and my mother-in-law’s heirloom blue and white elephants.

 4. Change out the throw pillows and blankets.